Is Kourtney Kardashian Dating Justin Bieber After Alleged Scott Disick Reunion?

 Kourtney Kardashian has been seen with Justin Bieber a couple of times since she and Scott Disick split, but are they dating?

-Although Kourtney Kardashian and Justin Bieber have been seen together in Los Angeles in recent weeks, there is no signs of a serious relationship.
-Instead, Kardashian appears to be playing the field and was recently seen giving a mystery man a lap dance during a Grammy Awards after party.
+Although Kourtney Kardashian and Justin Bieber have been seen together in Los Angeles in recent weeks, there is no sign of a serious relationship.
+Instead, Kardashian appears to be playing the field and was recently seen giving a mystery man a lap dance during a Grammy Awards after-party.

-On February 13, The Sun shared photos of Kourtney Kardashian and her mystery man and it was quite clear that he was not Bieber or Disick.
+On February 13, the Sun shared photos of Kourtney Kardashian and her mystery man, and it was quite clear that he was not Bieber or Disick.
 If anything, the mystery man appeared to have the complexion of Kardashian’s other rumored flame, model Younes Bendjima.

 “Hot couple alert,” Kourtney Kardashian wrote on Snapchat along with numerous images of herself and the unnamed man.